madswitchman/music-search/README.md

 # MusicSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.'
-The application is organized

 ## Dependencies